9 Delicious Bulgarian Drinks

 Beverages in Bulgaria are also worth checking out and some have a distinct taste, found only in that country.
 Bulgarians are really proud of their alcohol beverages.
 They take proud in producing them not only in factories, but at home as well.

 But before we raise the degree with the spirits, let’s have a look at some of the tasty non-alcoholic options.

 This is one of the most popular and beloved drinks in Bulgaria.
 The core ingredient is the famous Bulgarian yogurt.
 Also called sour milk, or simply kiselo mlyako, this yogurt has a very distinctive taste.

 This is due to the Lactobacillus bulgaricus that is found naturally in Bulgaria and that gives the milk its distinct sour taste.
 The ayran is made of Bulgarian sour milk and plain water.

 Easy, isn’t it?
 A lot of people like to add salt to the drink.
 During the summer, ice cubes give the beverage a more refreshing vibe.

 Boza is also a very popular drink for Bulgarians.
-Actually, one of the most loved breakfast combinations is banitza with boza.
+Actually, one of the most loved breakfast combinations in Bulgaria is banitza with boza.
 The malt beverage is made by fermenting wheat or millet, with water and sugar added later, creating a slightly thick drink.

 Today, boza is mass-produced and can be bought from supermarkets and food booths.
 Very few people tend to make it at home.